 The GI Bill can reimburse you for licensing and certification tests that have been specifically approved for the GI Bill.
-VA can pay only for the cost of the tests, not any other fees connected with obtaining a license or certification.
+VA can pay you for the cost of the test as well as any preparatory course that is approved for an approved test.

 The following is a summary of the GI Bill License and Certification Reimbursement Program.

 Overview of the GI Bill Certification Program